-Cost calculations are particularly important, and should be set up to include both fixed and variable CapEx and OpEx costs and also indirect costs such as Server costs.
+Cost calculations are particularly important, and can be set up to include both fixed and variable CapEx and OpEx costs.
+Architects can also use ABACUS aggregate indirect costs such as Server costs.
 By building up a cost profile of each application, you will then be able to assess the entire portfolio.

 Best Application Portfolio Management Visualizations & Roadmaps

 Schedule time regularly with Heads of Departments and the CIO to make sure they’re familiar with the application portfolio.